 Frequently asked questions — Leak Detection Croydon

-You may also be eligible for a Thames Water leak allowance on your bill once the leak is repaired — check the terms with Thames Water.¹
+Both Thames Water and SES Water have powers to act under Section 75 of the Water Industry Act 1991 if repair isn’t arranged within the deadline.
+You may also be eligible for a leak allowance on your bill once the leak is repaired — check the terms with your water company directly.

 No. Leak detection is the diagnostic phase — finding the exact location of the leak using acoustic, thermal, tracer gas or moisture-based methods.
 Repair is a separate job, quoted once the leak is located.